brbranch/dots-tween/README.md

 ## Features

-- Pause, resume and stop tweens on an entity
+- Pause, resume and stop all or individual tweens on an entity
 - Multiple types of active tweens on the same entity at the same time
 - Ping-pong (on tweens)
 - Loop